Arctic char (Salvelinus alpinus)

 Char populations have adapted to be either lacustrine, riverine or anadromous which is a testimony to the species great adaptability.
 A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior and life cycle.
 Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and fiery red belly, with the most extreme coloration coinciding with spawning season.

-Like brown trout the Arctic char spawn during the fall, usually between October and November.
+Like brown trout, the Arctic char spawn during the fall, usually between October and November.
 The bulls develop a hooked jaw (kype) and turn redder while the hens remain more silver.
-The females construct the redd´s while the males fight over territory.
+The females construct the redd's while the males fight over territory.
 Char can be a very long living fish and commonly reach past 20 years old, with the oldest known specimen being over 40!
-After reaching maturity between the ages of 5-10 years old they will spawn every 1-3 years for the remainder of there life´s.
+After reaching maturity between the ages of 5-10 years old they will spawn every 1-3 years for the remainder of their lives.

 Upstream nymphing with an indicator or Euro nymphing with bead head flies like Peasant tails, Krókurinn, Higa´s SOS or Hares Ears is a popular method.
 Fast hook sets are crucial when nymphing for them as they are quick to spit the fly once in their mouth.